databyjp/docs/docs/deploy/configuration/backups.md

 ### Read & Write requests while a backup is running

 The backup process is designed to be minimally invasive to a running setup.
 Even on very large setups, where terabytes of data need to be copied, Weaviate stays available during backup.
 It even accepts write requests while a backup process is running.
-This sections explains how backups work under the hood and why Weaviate can safely accept writes while a backup is copied.

 Weaviate uses a custom [LSM Store](/weaviate/concepts/storage.md#object-and-inverted-index-store) for its object store and inverted index.
-LSM stores are a hybrid of immutable disk segments and an in-memory structure called a memtable that accepts all writes (including updates and deletes).
-Most of the time, files on disk are immutable, there are only three situations where files are changed:

-1. Anytime a memtable is flushed.
-This creates a new segment.
-Existing segments are not changed.
-2. Any write into the memtable is also written into a Write-Ahead-Log (WAL).
-The WAL is only needed for disaster-recovery.
-Once a segment has been orderly flushed, the WAL can be discarded.
-3. There is an async background process called Compaction that optimizes existing segments.
-It can merge two small segments into a single larger segment and remove redundant data as part of the process.

-Weaviate's Backup implementation makes use of the above properties in the following ways:

-1. Weaviate first flushes all active memtables to disk.
-This process takes in the 10s or 100s of milliseconds.
-Any pending write requests simply waits for a new memtable to be created without any failing requests or substantial delays.
-2. Now that the memtables are flushed, there is a guarantee: All data that should be part of the backup is present in the existing disk segments.
-Any data that will be imported after the backup request ends up in new disk segments.
-The backup references a list of immutable files.
-3. To prevent a compaction process from changing the files on disk while they are being copied, compactions are temporarily paused until all files have been copied.
-They are automatically resumed right after.

-This way the backup process can guarantee that the files that are transferred to the remote backend are immutable (and thus safe to copy) even with new writes coming in.
-Even if it takes minutes or hours to backup a very large setup, Weaviate stays available without any user impact while the backup process is running.
+The LSM store's architecture ensures data immutability during backups through the following key mechanisms:

+1. **Immutable Disk Segments**: Most files on disk are immutable, creating a consistent snapshot during backups.
+2. **Memtable Flushing**: Active memtables are quickly flushed to create stable disk segments.
+3. **Compaction Pause**: During backup, compaction processes are temporarily paused to prevent file modifications.

+This approach guarantees that:
+- Backup files are immutable and safe to copy
+- Write operations continue uninterrupted
+- No data loss or inconsistency occurs during the backup process

 It is not just safe - but even recommended - to create backups on live production instances while they are serving user requests.